jesstelford/react-testing-mocha-jsdom/README.md

 ```
 ├── common
 │   └── components  # All our react components
-├── lib
-│   └── components  # Our jsx-compiled components
 └── test
     └── components  # Unit tests for components
 ```